Why Do I Disclose My Disability?

 Our first son was diagnosed with autism in 2009, when he was just 2 years old.
 We already knew he was not meeting the "milestones".
 We knew we needed to get him the help he truly needed, by professionals that were familiar in development and autism.
 At the evaluation, we almost felt as if he'd never be happy, never be a productive member of society.
 It felt as if we'd always be pushing for him to meet milestones in order to succeed in life.

 As fairly new parents, we were faced with concepts that were new and scary to us.
 He had a number of physical issues as well, and it was hard to determine what was autism and what was not.
 To be honest, the medical field didn't seem to understand what autism even was, in order to explain it to us.
-We just knew we needed to do a lot of work to figure out what environmental factors or otherwise were causing the violent behaviour he was showing in his lack of words.
+It was a lot to learn in a short period of time.

-My wife was pregnant with our second child at this time, but had to care for him constantly, while I continued in my career to keep money rolling in.
-I was a printer repair technician making less money than was required of all these therapies.
+My wife was pregnant with our second child at the time our oldest was diagnosed, but still had to care for him constantly as I had to keep money rolling in.
+I was a printer repair technician making far less money than was required of all my son's therapies.
 We relied on our parents to help with costs.
-Life just kept getting heavier and heavier.
+Life just kept getting heavier and more complex.

 While my wife stepped up to the plate, I increasingly experienced more anger and meltdowns.
 I was overwhelmed as a new parent, but even more so in the parenting scenario we were in.
 None of us were getting any sleep.
-In addition to the stress of daily tantrums, we often felt like it was something we did to cause our son so much pain and frustration.
+In addition to the stress of daily tantrums (both me and my son), we often felt like it was something we did to cause our son so much pain and frustration.

 I increasingly felt as if I was falling apart, at a time when there was no room for me to fall apart.
-I kept pushing my feelings aside, but I reached a point where there was no more hiding, and my meltdowns and temper tantrums were a real problem for the rest of the family.
-I started inflicting physical pain upon myself to quell the emotional pain I was feeling.
-Something else was very wrong and spiraling more and more out of control.
+I felt like I should bury many of these feelings in order to better support my family by being "strong", so I kept pushing my feelings aside.
+Eventually I reached a point where there was no more hiding, and my meltdowns and temper tantrums were a real problem for the rest of the family.
+Something was very wrong and spiraling more and more out of control.

 Discovery and diagnosis